-En route to the Hagukan Cave – Sohoton Cove Siargao
+En route to the Hagukan Cave – Sohoton Cove

-Our Sohoton Cave tour guide
+Our Sohoton Cove tour guide

 Inside the Hagukan luminescent cave – Sohoton National Park

-THE SOHOTON CAVE TOUR – CONTINUED
+SOHOTON CAVE TOUR – CONTINUED

 To get up to the diving board we had to swim through a small entrance, trek our way through the Magkukuob Cave and exit out of an opening at the top of the cliff.
-I took some photos of my friends throwing themselves off of the 5-m cliff jump before joining in on the fun myself.
+I took some photos of my friends throwing themselves off of the 5 meter cliff jump before joining in on the fun myself.

-Jake backflipping off the 5-m diving board at Magkukuob Cave
+The 5 meter diving board at Magkukuob Cave

-SOHOTON COVE TOUR – CONTINUED…
+SOHOTON COVE – CONTINUED

-After visiting both the Hagukan Cave and Magkukob Cave inside the Sohoton National Park our private pump boat returned to the pier from where we departed.
+After visiting both the Hagukan Cave and Magkukob Cave inside the Sohoton National Park, our private pump boat returned to the pier from where we departed.
 We had a quick lunch break at the small restaurant located on the pier before the next stop on the Sohoton Cave Itinerary which was the Jellyfish Sanctuary.

 When we arrived we jumped into the water and spotted dozens of little orange jellyfish bobbing around in the cove.
 They are safe to touch and they are non-stinging jellyfish.

 Jellyfish Sanctuary on Sohoton Island

-SOHOTON NATIONAL PARK TOUR – CONTINUED…
+SOHOTON NATIONAL PARK – CONTINUED

 We jumped back on board the original boat that we arrived on from Siargao and kindly asked our boat captain to take us to Crystal Cave.

 Our captain beached the boat at the entrance to the Crystal Cave and we paid a small fee of 100 pesos to enter.
 It was so dark inside the Crystal Cave that I didn’t manage to take any decent photos, though I can tell you that it was filled with impressive icicle-shaped stalactites and hundreds of bats.

-The entrance to Crystal Cave
+The entrance to Crystal Cave at Sohoton Cove

-LAST STOP ON THE SOHOTON NATIONAL PARK TOUR
+LAST STOP ON THE SOHOTON COVE TOUR